schwarzenbergf/irtrans/README.md

 ### Install manually

 1. Install this platform by creating a `custom_components` folder in the same folder as your configuration.yaml, if it doesn't already exist.
 2. Create another folder `irtrans` in the `custom_components` folder.
 Copy all files from [irtrans](/custom_components/irtrans) into the `irtrans` folder.
-Do not copy files from master branch, download latest release (.zip) from [here](https://github.com/schwarzenbergf/irtrans/releases) and copy the content to the a/m irtrans folder.
+Do not copy files from master branch, download latest release (.zip) from [here](https://github.com/schwarzenbergf/irtrans/releases) and copy the content of `custom_components/irtrans/` to the a/m irtrans folder.

 ### Configuration is done in the UI